How Adolescents and Young Adults Drink - and What Parents Can Do - and Why They Should

 The European Myth.
 In Europe, many countries have no minimum drinking age; in those that do, the minimum age ranges from 16-18 years old.
 Studies have shown that in virtually every European country except Turkey (which is Muslim), teens binge drink at higher rates than in the U.S. The rate of binge drinking among teens in Ireland, the United Kingdom, Germany and Switzerland is more than twice the rate of binge drinking among teens in the US.
 The rate in Denmark is even higher.
 LEGAL CONSEQUENCES OF UNDERAGE ALCOHOL USE TO ADULTS AND MINORS

-Teens can suffer legal consequences for underage possession, consumption, purchase of alcohol or public intoxication under “minor in possession”, “open container” and other laws.
+Minors can suffer legal consequences for underage possession, consumption, purchase of alcohol or public intoxication under “minor in possession”, “open container” and other laws.
 These consequences can be in the form of infractions or misdemeanors.

 Misdemeanors potentially have to be disclosed in college applications.